miniboxing/miniboxing.github.io/arrays.md

 defined class B
 {% endhighlight %}

-Now would it be possible to have the performances of an array without having to carry around a ClassTag ?
+Now it would great if it was possible to have the performances of an array without having to carry around a `ClassTag`.
 Well, this is the main purpose of the `MbArray`, when used in combination with the miniboxing transformation.
 The following code is equivalent performance-wise to the one above, except that it works without requiring any condition on `T`.